-To proceed the proof, we would like to emphasize that $\eta(H)$ is an important parameter in this paper, and it plays an significant role in the proof of Theorem \ref{thm-1}.
-First of all, in the forthcoming Lemma \ref{lem-1} and Lemma \ref{lem-2}, we will show that $\eta(H)$ is a negative value, and we also provide some upper bounds on $\eta (H)$, where $H$ is a non-trivial component of $G^*$.
-What's more, we will use these upper bounds to show that $G^*[N(u^*)]$ contains exactly one component $H$ and then we characterize the structure of this component; see Lemmas \ref{lem-3}, \ref{lem-4} and \ref{lem-8} for more details.
+We would like to emphasize that $\eta(H)$ is an important parameter in this paper, and it plays a significant role in the proof of Theorem \ref{thm-1}.
+First of all, in the forthcoming Lemma \ref{lem-1} and Lemma \ref{lem-2}, we will show that $\eta(H)$ is a nonpositive value, and we also provide some upper bounds on $\eta (H)$, where $H$ is a non-trivial component of $G^*$.
+Moreover, we will use these upper bounds to show that $G^*[N(u^*)]$ contains exactly one component $H$ and then we characterize the structure of this component; see Lemmas \ref{lem-3}, \ref{lem-4} and \ref{lem-8} for more details.

 \begin{lemma} Let $H$ be a non-trivial component of $G^*[N(u^*)]$.
 If $\delta(H)\ge 2$, then